BattletechModders/SalvageOperations/README.md

 ReplaceSalvageLogic: true | Replace the in-game salvage logic with the salvage algorithm from this mod.
 VariantExceptions: {mechdefs} | Listing of 'Mechs by mechdefs that can not be combined to salvage.

-## Mod Compatability
+### Mod Compatability

+Not Compatible with:
+* AdjustedMechAssembly
+* AdjustedMechAssemblyCC
-* AdjustedMechAssembly, AdjustedMechAssemblyCC, AdjustedMechSalvage
+* AdjustedMechSalvage